Alconno/cuda_ai_cpp/README.md

-# Custom CUDA GPT Transformer
+# Custom CUDA Transformer

-This project is a from-scratch implementation of a GPT-style transformer neural network in C++ with CUDA acceleration.
+This project is a from-scratch implementation of a transformer neural network in C++ with CUDA acceleration.
 It includes a custom autograd system and all necessary tensor operations.

 ## Features